samkomoravolu/memestream/README.md

 3. **File Upload Issues**
    - Ensure the `photos/` directory exists and has write permissions
-   - Check that only GIF files are being uploaded
+   - Check that only gifs or jpeg or webp jpg or png files are being uploaded

 4. **Authentication Issues**
    - Clear browser localStorage and try logging in again